 In the spring of 2010, long-time colleague, co-designer, friend, and next-door neighbor Steve Fridsma joined Jim as a principal architect, and Elevate Studio Architecture Design was created.
 Jim and Steve share a creative history of nearly 16 years, including 12 years leading a regional firm's Worship Environments Studio.
 Jim, Steve, and a close-knit group of collaborators are committed to a client-centered, participatory design process and design solutions that are imaginative, inspiring, and appropriate in function, appearance, and cost.
 This team is committed to partnering with each unique client to design environments that testify to their values, reflect their vision, and further their mission.

-Steve Fridsma AIA LEED is a licensed architect, designer, and consultant with 17 years of experience in a wide variety of building types for ministry, educational, residential, and commercial clients.
+Steve Fridsma AIA LEED is a licensed architect, designer, and consultant with over 20 years of experience in a wide variety of building types for ministry, educational, residential, and commercial clients.
 He is Co-Owner and Principal Architect at Elevate Studio Architecture Design in Grand Rapids, MI.
 Since 2001, Steve has focused his learning and experience on the design of worship and learning environments.
-Steve is the former Worship and Learning Environments Leader of Progressive AE, where he developed a passion for examining spiritual, technological, and cultural forces and discerning appropriate responses for each particular church or school’s unique ministry or learning context.
+Steve is passionate about examining spiritual, technological, and cultural forces, and then discerning appropriate responses for each particular church or school’s unique ministry or learning context.
 He has published articles and presented at church and school facility conferences across the country concerning adaptive reuse of existing buildings, environments for alternative education, Creation Care and Sustainable design, and building types for emerging forms of learning and worship.
 He also taught an introductory design theory course, "Thinking Architectonically" at Calvin College, and has also served there as an exhibit curator, juror, and student advisor.
 He is the recipient of the 2007 Young Architect award from the American Institute of Architects Grand Valley Chapter.
 Steve has also served as a worship leader for four churches, and now serves on the Vision Team and in the worship arts ministries at Monroe Community Church, a downtown Grand Rapids, MI church plant.
-He lives in Grand Rapids, MI with his wife Mary, two children, and his office mascot, a retired racing greyhound named Roxy.
+He lives in Grand Rapids, MI with his wife Mary and two children.

 Jim on Linked In